Jumabek/learn_python/README.md

 Learning companion notes

 ## Views vs Copies in Numpy/Pandas
 Views do not own any data, but "views" original data.
-So modifying original also modifies view Copies become independent from original data
+So modifying original also modifies view.

+Copies become independent from original data.

-Views are handy for saving memory space and reducing runtime
+Views are handy for saving memory space and reducing runtime.

 ### Copies and views in Numpy